Junior .NET Developer

 • Example: StringBuffer sb = new StringBu...read more

-Q2.
-What is ArrayList where is used
+Q. What is an ArrayList and where is it used?

 Ans.